regenix/regenix/README.md

 #### Create an application from template

 Open your console and cd to a root directory of Regenix.
-There will be `regenix` and `regenix.bat` files therefore the command `regenix` will become available.
-Then use a special command `regenix new <name>` to create a new application from template.
+There will be `regenix` and `regenix.bat` files and therefore the command `regenix` will become available.
+Then use the special command `regenix new <name>` to create a new application from template.

     cd /path/to/root_of_server_with_regenix/